COVID-19 Vaccine Information

 Students living in residence will be asked to get vaccinated before their arrival – and those who can’t access the shot will have 14 days following their move-in date to get vaccinated on campus.
 Those who for medical or other reasons cannot be vaccinated will be granted accommodations for this requirement under the Ontario Human Rights Code.
 For more information, visit: https://housing.uwo.ca/coronavirus/faq.html

-As supply allows, Western will operate an on-campus vaccination centre later this summer to accommodate first and second doses for students, staff and faculty.
+As supply allows, Western will operate an on-campus vaccination centre in the Graphic Services Building to accommodate first and second doses for students, staff and faculty.
 More information to come.

 Vaccine eligibility is based on Ontario’s COVID-19 vaccination plan